Accounting is the process of recording, summarizing, and analyzing a business's financial transactions.

 Cost accounting is part of managerial accounting.
 Unlike managerial accounting, however, cost accounting only focuses on the costs of the business, including how to reduce costs.

-Accounting is critical to your business’s success.
-Investors and lenders want to know that you are accurately tracking your finances.
-Accounting’s benefits include tracking your business costs and income and informing third parties about your financial status.
+Accounting is critical to a business’s success.
+Investors and lenders want to know that an entrepreneur is accurately tracking their company’s finances.
+One of the biggest benefits of accounting is that it helps business owners keep a clear picture of their costs and income, making it easier to inform third parties about their financial status.

-Ongoing, current, and accurate accounting has advantages that include your business’s ability to quickly and accurately file taxes with the Internal Revenue Service (IRS).
-Your business would benefit from hiring an accountant who can help with ongoing bookkeeping and tax preparation.
+Ongoing, current, and accurate accounting also makes it a little easier to file taxes quickly and accurately with the Internal Revenue Service (IRS).
+Many businesses benefit from hiring an accountant who can help with ongoing bookkeeping and tax preparation.

 There are several things to consider when it comes to accounting.
 First, a business likely would benefit from speaking with a bookkeeper or accountant who is a professional or certified as a CPA or CMA.
-Even though bookkeeping may seem easy, there are complexities that professionals understand.
-A deep analysis of your business’ finances can help you grow and plan for the future.
+Even though bookkeeping may seem easy, there are complexities that these professionals understand.
+A deep analysis of their companies’ finances can help entrepreneurs grow and plan for the future.

 Recommended: Accounting and tax filing

-Let’s look at an accounting example from a general ledger.
-When you buy a new computer for your company for $1000, you will enter -$1000 from your records.
-If you sell a product for $100, you will add this into your general ledger as +$100.
-You likely will also maintain separate books for assets and liabilities.
+Here’s an accounting example from a general ledger.
+When a business owner buys a new computer for their company for $1000, they enter -$1000 into their records.
+If they sell a product for $100, they will record it in their general ledger as a +$100 entry.
+They’ll also likely maintain separate books for assets and liabilities.
 This is part of the GAAP.
-However, the general ledger should contain every financial transaction for your business.
+However, the general ledger should contain every financial transaction for the business.

 Accounting is the process of tracking and analyzing a business’s costs and revenues.
 Accounting also includes preparing financial statements for insiders and outsiders to evaluate the business’ strengths and weaknesses.

-We offer many accounting resources, including a more comprehensive explanation of accounting principles.
-Plus, if you’re considering forming a new business, you’re in luck.
-We offer business formation services that includes a free accounting consultation.
+ZenBusiness offers many accounting resources, including a more comprehensive explanation of accounting principles.
+Plus, for entrepreneurs who need to start their company before diving into accounting, ZenBusiness is a valuable resource.
+They offer business formation services that include a free accounting consultation.